mprzybylski/mprzybylski/_posts/2023-02-11-A-New-Tool-For-an-Old-Problem.md

 Around 2016, my colleagues and I were troubleshooting bizarre performance problems with an application that I will call Monolithic Observability Product for Enterprises, or MOPE.
 It was a web application backed by a single MySQL database which used the InnoDB storage engine to store everything.
 The database and web app would start up, merrily ingest data, serve up data requested via the UI... and grind to a halt about an hour later.
 Restart the database and web server, and the cycle would repeat.

 When we inquired about the platform being used to host MOPE, we learned it was a virtual machine running on a popular hypervisor and backed by SAN storage which was, in turn, backed by rotating media.
-(Old-school, spinning hard drives.)
+(Old school, spinning hard drives.)
 The nature of the storage subsystem immediately made us suspicious about _its_ performance.
 So we shut down MOPE and ran the IOZone storage benchmark prescribed by MOPE's documentation against the VM.

 IOZone said the storage was fine.